PaperCutSoftware/git-from-powershell/docs/index.md

 - It's hard or even impossible to keep track of all our important project files, why they were changed, or create new versions for specific purposes.
 When we work in a team on different changes, to a common set of files, the complexity quickly becomes unmanageable.

-- [Version Control](https://en.wikipedia.org/wiki/Version_control) is the process of recording the history of changes to files after they are modified.
-Users can go back in time, get old versions and identify where and why changes were introduced.
+- [Version Control](https://en.wikipedia.org/wiki/Version_control) is the process of recording the history of changes to files.
+Users can go back in time, retrieve old versions and identify where and why changes were introduced.
 This means that it’s easier to:
-  - protect against changes – accidental or otherwise – and undo a "bad" change
+  - protect against unnessary changes and undo a "bad" change
   - track down problems and retrofit fixes to previous versions of files
-  - support multiple, simultaneous, changes to a common set of project files (parallel development)
+  - support multiple, simultaneous, changes to a common set of project files (parallel development) and release different versions of the same product from a common code base
   - retrieve an older set of files (if requested by a customer or manager, for example)

 - Version Control Systems (VCS) are not just for developers